Leadership and Empowerment

 Display No. 152

 Dr James Barry was a surgeon in the British Army, serving in India and Africa.
-Barry performed one the first caesarean sections where both mother and child survived.
-However, when Nightingale met Dr Barry in the Crimea, and she concluded he was “the most hardened creature I ever met”.
+Barry performed the first caesarian section where both mother and child survived.
+However, when Nightingale met Barry in the Crimea she concluded that this doctor was “the most hardened creature I ever met”.

 Dr. James Barry’s headstone, Kensal Green Cemetery.
 Credit: Wellcome Collection.
 CC BY-NC 4.0